astropy/astropy-APEs/APE13.rst

 ^^^^^^^^^^^^^^^^

 This APE proposes a coordinated suite of packages for doing astronomical spectroscopy in Python.
-It suggests a division of functionality into three packages, then specifies in detail the structure and API of the core spectral object, `Spectrum1D`.
+It suggests a division of functionality into two packages, then specifies in detail the structure and API of the core spectral object, `Spectrum1D`.